- 1 Facts about Prophet Adam in the Quran

 - 9 Sons of Adam in the Quran

 Adam is the first of God’s creations on Earth and an important figure in all Abrahamic religions.
-In order to learn Islam’s view in this regard, one can read about Adam in the Quran, which as the Divine Book is the best source for learning Islam’s view of Adam.
-This article discusses the main topics regarding Adam in the Quran, like his creation, his being the Divine vicegerent, his knowledge, the angels’ prostration, his story with eve and the forbidden fruit and other events, as well as his children, Cain and Abel.
+To learn Islam’s view in this regard, one can read about Adam in the Quran, which as the Divine Book, is the best source for learning Islam’s view on Adam.
+This article discusses the main topics regarding Adam in the Quran, like his creation, his being the divine vicegerent, his knowledge, the angels’ prostration, his story with eve and the forbidden fruit, and other events, as well as his children, Abel and Cain.